Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Methods

 \subsection{Neural Network-based Quantum Monte Carlo}

 NNQMC is a class of highly accurate methods for solving the time-independent Schr\"{o}dinger equation~\cite{foulkes2001quantum}

 where $\hat{H}$ is the Hamiltonian operator corresponding to the total energy of the system.
 For realistic continuum systems, a Hamiltonian typically consists of kinetic and potential energy terms, as described in more detail in \cref{three_H}.
-Regardless of the specific Hamiltonian form, NNQMC provides a unified framework: modeling the wavefunction with antisymmetric neural networks (to comply with Fermi-Dirac statistics) and solving the Schrödinger equation via QMC methods such as VMC and DMC.
+Regardless of the specific Hamiltonian form, NNQMC provides a unified framework: modeling the wavefunction with antisymmetric neural networks (to comply with Fermi-Dirac statistics) and solving the Schr\"{o}dinger equation via QMC methods such as VMC and DMC.

-In VMC, the total energy serves as the training loss to obtain the first eigenstate (i.e., the ground state) of \cref{eq:sch_eq}, based on the variational principle.
+In VMC, the total energy serves as the training loss to obtain the first eigenstate (that is, the ground state) of \cref{eq:sch_eq}, based on the variational principle.
 Given a many-body wavefunction $\psi(\mathbf{x})$, where $\mathbf{x}=\mathrm{concat}\left(\mathbf{r}_1,\ldots,\mathbf{r}_n\right)$ represents the coordinates of electrons, the total energy is calculated as

 where $p(\mathbf{x})=\frac{\left|\psi(\mathbf{x})\right|^2}{\int\left|\psi(\mathbf{x})\right|^2\mathrm{d}\mathbf{x}}$ is the square of normalized wavefunction, and $E_L(\mathbf{x})=\frac{\hat{H}\psi(\mathbf{x})}{\psi(\mathbf{x})}$ is the local energy.
 Also, the corresponding gradient can be stochastically estimated as